 Full-Form of MOU – Memorandum of Understanding

-The full form of MOU stands for Memorandum of Understanding is an agreement between two or more parties signaling an intent of all the parties to move in a common direction concerning an action, is not legally binding and can be construed a step forward towards a formal agreement between the parties.
+The full form of MOU stands for Memorandum of Understanding is an agreement between two or more parties signaling an intent of all the parties to move in a common direction concerning an action, is not legally binding, and can be construed as a step forward towards a formal agreement between the parties.

 How Does the MOU Works?

 - The memorandum of understanding sets out all the parties’ responsibilities and expectations in the document and promulgating a serious intent towards an action.

 - MOUs are used extensively in international relations because they can be formulated quickly and secretly between the concerned parties.
 Many businesses, government agencies, and departments also use MOUs to move forward in the goal’s direction.